List of plants, alphabetical by common name:

 Arctium minus; A. lappa

 Burdock is a biennial plant, that in its first season appears only as a low-lying herb and then in its second season forms a branching stem that reaches 3-5 feet.
-Composite flowers appear in the middle of the second season on the butter part of the stem and branches.
+Composite flowers appear in the middle of the second season on the stem and branches.
 During autumn, the flowerhead eventually forms the infamous dry, brown burrs.

 - Skin conditions

 - Whooping cough

 - Digestion and constipation